STEPHENMUCHANGA/shamba-smart/README.md

 🌱 ShambaSmart – AI-Powered Agriculture Platform for Kenya 📘 Overview

-ShambaSmart is Kenya’s first AI-powered platform for sustainable agriculture.
+ShambaSmart is Kenya’s first platform for sustainable agriculture.
-It leverages Artificial Intelligence (AI) and the MERN stack (MongoDB, Express.js, React.js, Node.js) to transform how farmers, agronomists, and agricultural institutions access real-time insights about soil health, crop recommendations, and climate predictions.
+It leverages modern technology and the MERN stack (MongoDB, Express.js, React.js, Node.js) to transform how farmers, agronomists, and agricultural institutions access real-time insights about soil health, crop recommendations, and climate predictions.

 The goal is to maximize yields, improve environmental sustainability, and empower Kenyan farmers through technology.

 🌍 Core Features

-AI Soil Analysis – Analyze soil nutrient content and health in real time.
+Experts' Soil Analysis – Analyze soil nutrient content and health in real time.

-Crop Recommendations – AI-driven suggestions based on soil data, local weather, and market demand.
+Crop Recommendations – Expertise'-driven suggestions based on soil data, local weather, and market demand.

 Climate Insights – Real-time weather data and predictive analytics from Kenya Meteorological Department APIs.